Chattel Mortgage: What Is It And Should You Use One?

 These types of loans typically come with shorter terms and smaller loan amounts.
 However, the interest rates tend to be much higher than what you’d receive on a traditional mortgage.

-- Modular homes: Borrowers can also take out a chattel mortgage to purchase a modular home.
+Borrowers can also take out a chattel mortgage to purchase a modular home.
 These homes are built in factories but are put together in sections and then fully constructed on-site.
 They adhere to the same building codes as traditional homes.
 Please note that Rocket Mortgage offers financing for modular homes as well.

 Depending on your current financial situation, taking out a chattel loan could make sense for you.
 But it’s important to know all the facts before you apply.